dapr/blog/daprblog/content/posts/2023/dapr-kratix/index.md

     name: "my-redis-statestore"
 ```

-With this environment definition, we can request our platform to creates a new development environment, with the applications that we want to modify deployed and with a database provisioned specifically for these environments (in contrast with connecting to an existing database).
+With this environment definition, we can request our platform to create a new development environment, with the applications that we want to modify deployed and with a database provisioned specifically for these environments (in contrast with connecting to an existing database).

 For this to work, the promise definition needs to include a reference to our **Environment CRD**, to the [Dapr]() and [Redis]() Promise coming from the Marketplace, and to a Pipeline that will glue things together.